apple/swift-argument-parser/Documentation/04 Customizing Help.md

 ## Customizing Help for Commands

-In addition to configuring the command name and subcommands, as described in [Command and Subcommands](03%20Commands%20and%20Subcommands.md), you can also configure a command's help text by providing an abstract and discussion.
+In addition to configuring the command name and subcommands, as described in [Command and Subcommands](03%20Commands%20and%20Subcommands.md), you can also configure a command's help text by providing an abstract, discussion or version number.

 ```swift
 struct Repeat: ParsableCommand {